xta0/xta0.me/_posts/2024-11-26-GenAI-LLM-RLHF.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm3-7.png">

-For a given prompt `X`, the reward model learns to favor the human-preferred completion $y_{j}$, while minimizing the loss sigmoid off the reward difference, $r_{j} - r_{k}$.
+For a given prompt `X`, the reward model learns to favor the human-preferred completion $y_{j}$, while minimizing the loss sigmoid of the reward difference, $r_{j} - r_{k}$.

 ### Use the reward model

-Once the model has been trained, you can use the reward model as a binary classifier to provide a set of logics across the positive and negative classes
+Once the model has been trained, you can use the reward model as a binary classifier to provide a set of logits across the positive and negative classes.

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2024/llm3-8.png">